ktnrg45/pyremoteplay/docs/source/session.rst

      - :class:`str <str>`
      - <**required**>
      - | The username / PSN ID to connect with.
-       | A list of users can be found with :meth:`RPDevice.get_users() <pyremoteplay.device.RPDevice.get_users>`.
+       | A list of users can be found with
+       | :meth:`RPDevice.get_users() <pyremoteplay.device.RPDevice.get_users>`.

    * - **profiles**
      - :class:`Profiles <pyremoteplay.profile.Profiles>`
      - `None`
-     - A profiles object.
-Generally not needed as the :class:`RPDevice <pyremoteplay.device.RPDevice>` class will pass this to `Session`.
+     - | A profiles object.
+Generally not needed
+       | as the :class:`RPDevice <pyremoteplay.device.RPDevice>` class will
+       | pass this to `Session`.

    * - **loop**
      - :class:`asyncio.AbstractEventLoop <asyncio.AbstractEventLoop>`
      - `None`
      - | The `asyncio` Event Loop to use.
-Must be running.
+       | Must be running.
 Generally not needed.
-       | If not specified, the currently running loop will be used.
+       | If not specified, the current
+       | running loop will be used.

    * - **receiver**
      - :class:`AVReceiver <pyremoteplay.receiver.AVReceiver>`
      - `None`
      - | The receiver to use.
-       | **Note:** Must be a sub-class of AVReceiver; See :class:`QueueReceiver <pyremoteplay.receiver.QueueReceiver>`.
+       | **Note:** Must be a sub-class of
+       | AVReceiver; See :class:`QueueReceiver <pyremoteplay.receiver.QueueReceiver>`.
-       | The receiver exposes audio and video frames from the live stream.
+       | The receiver exposes audio and video
+       | frames from the live stream.
-       | If not provided then no video/audio will be processed.
+       | If not provided then no video/audio
+       | will be processed.

    * - **resolution**
      - :class:`Resolution <pyremoteplay.const.Resolution>` or :class:`str <str>` or :class:`int <int>`
      - `360p`
      - | The resolution to use for video stream.
-       | Must be one of ["360p", "540p", "720p", "1080p"].
+       | Must be one of
+       | ["360p", "540p", "720p", "1080p"].

    * - **fps**
      - :class:`FPS <pyremoteplay.const.FPS>` or :class:`str <str>` or :class:`int <int>`
      - `low`
      - | The FPS / frame rate for the video stream.
-       | Can be expressed as ["low", "high"] or [30, 60].
+       | Can be expressed as
+       | ["low", "high"] or [30, 60].

    * - **quality**
      - :class:`Quality <pyremoteplay.const.Quality>` or :class:`str <str>` or :class:`int <int>`
      - `very_low`
      - | The quality of the video stream.
-Represents the bitrate of the stream.
+       | Represents the bitrate of the stream.
        | Must be a valid member of the `Quality` enum.
-       | Using `DEFAULT` will use the appropriate bitrate for a specific resolution.
+       | Using `DEFAULT` will use the appropriate
+       | bitrate for a specific resolution.

    * - **codec**
      - :class:`str <str>`
      - `h264`
      - | The `FFMPEG` video codec to use.
-Valid codecs start with either "h264" or "hevc".
+       | Valid codecs start with either "h264" or "hevc".
-       | There are several FFMPEG Hardware Decoding codecs that can be used such as "h264_cuvid".
+       | There are several FFMPEG Hardware Decoding
+       | codecs that can be used such as "h264_cuvid".
-       | On devices which do not support "hevc", "h264" will always be used.
+       | On devices which do not support "hevc",
+       | "h264" will always be used.

    * - **hdr**
      - :class:`bool <bool>`
      - `False`
-     - Whether HDR should be used for the video stream.
-This is only used with the "hevc" codec.
+     - | Whether HDR should be used for the video stream.
+       | This is only used with the "hevc" codec.

 Connecting to a Session
 +++++++++++++++++++++++++++++++++++++++++++++